-&lt;sup>31 Recommended run off area for all pitch types requires five metres each way and a minimum in-goal length of six metres.
+31 Recommended run off area for all pitch types requires five metres each way and a minimum in-goal length of six metres.

-&lt;sup>32 Minimum dimensions of 94 x 68 metres are acceptable.
+Minimum dimensions of 94 x 68 metres are a particle.
+96

 Management and security of tenure

 Clubs are generally considered to have secure tenure where they have freehold, leasehold or formally secured use of their site/s (for example, through a community use agreement) for the next three or more years.